harness/ff-ruby-server-sdk/README.md

 gem "ff-ruby-server-sdk"
 ```

-### A Simple Example
-Here is a complete example that will connect to the feature flag service and report the flag value every 10 seconds until the connection is closed.
+Here are complete example sthat will connect to the feature flag service and report the flag value every 10 seconds until the connection is closed.
 Any time a flag is toggled from the feature flag service you will receive the updated value.

+### SDK Version 1 Example ( Supports Ruby 2.7 up to, but not including, Ruby 3.0.)

 ```ruby
 require 'ff/ruby/server/sdk/api/config'